lancedb/lancedb/docs/src/guides/storage.md

 !!! note "`storage_options` availability"

     The `storage_options` parameter is only available in Python *async* API and JavaScript API.
-    It it not yet supported in Python synchronous API.
+    It is not yet supported in the Python synchronous API.

 If you only want this to apply to one particular connection, you can pass the `storage_options` object to the `connect` function: